vmurahari3/Health-It-Forward/README.md

     medical professional-only forum
 * Post threads onto forums as well as comments on threads
 * Personal medical health surveys
+    * Surveys are only limited to seven questions

 ### Bug Fixes
 * Forums are now correctly restricted by user type